International Company (Company limited by shares)

 Companies incorporated in the Cook Islands under the International Companies Act are entitled to do conduct economic activities internationally, except where activities are deemed as being illegal or require a license such as banking or insurance.

 A Cook Islands International Company (IC) benefits from a fast registration procedure, strict privacy laws, anonymity, minimal reporting requirements and an exemption from all form of taxes.

 The Cook Islands does not have a public registry of International Companies, and information can only be obtained with permission from the company itself.

 The Cook Islands has an asset protection legislation that is regarded as the most comprehensive and secure pieces of legislation in the world, ensuring the assets of foreign Cook Island investors, with provisions that restrict seizure, expropriation or confiscation of assets by foreign authorities or creditors.

-Cook Islands International Companies are commonly used for offshore savings and investments, international trade, wealth and fund management, forex and stock trading, IP holding, among others.
+Cook Islands International Companies are commonly used for offshore savings and investments, wealth and fund management, forex and stock trading, IP holding, among others.

 Country code – CK